The Tissue and Cell Specific Proteome

 MMRN1

-MMRN1 - Fallopian tube
+MMRN1 - fallopian tube

 CD34

-CD34 - Fallopian tube
+CD34 - fallopian tube

 The Gap junction protein alpha 1(GJA1) is a transporter detected throughout the body, but not in all cell types.
 It is classified as low tissue specificity, as well as cell type elevated in a group of cell types, such as basal keratinocytes, alveolar cells, endothelial cells and astrocytes.
 GJA1 in the brain is highly expressed by astrocytes, followed by ependymal cells.
 This is an example of how combining the tissue specificity with the cell type specificity provides a comprehensive expression profile overview.

-GJA1 - Cerebral cortex
+GJA1 - cerebral cortex

 GJA1

-GJA1 - Fallopian tube
+GJA1 - fallopian tube

 The postsynaptic density scaffolding protein homer scaffold protein 3 (HOMER3) is expressed by and located in Purkinje cells, and interneurons of the cerebellar molecular layer, in the brain.
 From one perspective it is described as a protein with high specificity, especially when exploring the expression profile in brain cell types.
 Cell types representing the whole body also tells the story of a rather selective expression profile, with elevated expression in lymphatic endothelial cells, proximal tubular cells, Hofbauer cells and Muller glial cells.
 Interestingly, when classifying based on tissue bulk data, it shows low tissue specificity, detected in all tissue types.
 However, high expression is observed in both the cerebellum and spleen (which is dense in lymphatic endothelial cells), and this can also be shown on protein level by immunolabeling.